Bosnia and Herzegovina–Croatia relations: Infrastructure and connectivity

+Beyond Corridor Vc, the two governments have used treaties to regulate additional cross-border transport links and their upkeep.
+Agreements have covered the construction of an interstate bridge over the Sava near Gradiška and adjoining cross-border road sections, as well as arrangements on the maintenance and reconstruction of road bridges on the state border, including the reconstruction of the Gunja (Croatia) to Brčko (Bosnia and Herzegovina) bridge.
+Cooperation has also included rail and port-access arrangements, including an agreement on restoring border rail transport, an agreement on the utilisation and maintenance of the Bihać–Knin rail line, and a joint statement on the interpretation and application of free transit provisions related to access to the Port of Ploče and transit through the Neum corridor.

 Trade

 Exports to Bosnia and Herzegovina amount to 14.4% of Croatia's total, while as of 2007, Bosnia and Herzegovina is the fifth largest trade partner of Croatia.
 This makes Croatia both the largest importer and exporter of Bosnia and Herzegovina, while Bosnia and Herzegovina is the second largest buyer of Croatian goods.
 With 343 million convertible marks (US$237 million) of invested foreign capital, Croatia is the largest investor in Bosnia and Herzegovina, topping nearby Slovenia (BAM 302 million; US$208 million) and neighboring Serbia and Montenegro (BAM 122 million; US$84 million).
 In 2007, the trade between the two countries amounted to 2,517 million US dollars (BAM 3.64 billion; HRK 13.63 billion), a 32% increase from the past year.